Environmental health engagement

 Housing

-Cheshire East Council does not own any housing stock for residential rental purposes.
-The majority of rental property is owned either by private landlords or registered social housing providers.
+Cheshire East Council doesn’t own any rental housing.
+Most rental homes are owned by private landlords or social housing providers.